 We verified that funds were generally expended for the construction, renovation, furnishing, and equipping of school facilities constituting authorized bond projects by review of supporting documentation as previously noted under Facility Project Expenditures but also through performance of two facilities site walks.
+We selected a sample of two out of ten sites where observable project expenditures took place.
+The total expenditures for the two sites selected accounted for 40% of the total 2018-19 Measure G expenditures.

-Facilities site walks were performed for projects at San Marin High School and San Ramon Elementary School.
-We toured the school site of San Marin High School and physically observed the Synthetic Turf Field Project and Track Project.
-Additionally, we toured the Roofing project at San Ramon Elementary.
-Based on our site walks, the projects for the school sites tested appear to be successfully advanced into 2018-19 construction phases and funds appear to be expended for authorized bond projects.
+Facilities site walks were performed for projects at Novato High School and San Jose Elementary Middle School.
+We toured the school site of Novato High School and physically observed the Synthetic Turf Field Project and Track Project.
+We also viewed the roofing project that was in process during the time of the site walk.
+Additionally, we toured the air conditioning (AC) project at San Jose Middle School viewing numerous buildings and classrooms where AC units were installed or upgraded.
+Based on our site walks, the projects for the school sites tested appear to be successfully completed or advanced into 2019-20 construction phases and funds appear to be expended for authorized bond projects.